Certified Public Accountant Act

 (Resolution Procedures for Merger)

-A shareholder who does not approve of a merger referred to in the preceding paragraph may withdraw.
+A shareholder who does not approve a merger referred to in the preceding paragraph may withdraw.

 An application shall be filed with the competent authority to register the survival, extinguishment, or consolidation of an incorporated CPA firm after a merger under paragraph 1.